Ninja Gaiden (1992 video game)

-Ninja Gaiden is a side-scrolling, hack & slash, platform-action video game developed by SIMS and released by Sega for the Master System in 1992, with license from Tecmo.

-This video game stars Ryu Hayabusa and is part of the Ninja Gaiden series, although it features a plot not connected to any of the other Ninja Gaiden games.
-Due to the discontinued support of the console in Japan and North America, the game was only released in Europe, Australia and other PAL territories, bearing the Ninja Gaiden label instead of the Shadow Warriors one that was usually used for the series by the time in PAL releases.
+Ninja Gaiden is a 1992 hack and slash platform game developed by SIMS and published by Sega for the Master System, with license from Tecmo.
+The game stars Ryu Hayabusa and is part of the Ninja Gaiden series, although it features a plot not connected to any of the other Ninja Gaiden games.
+Due to the discontinued support of the console in Japan and North America because of its bad sales, the game was only released in Europe, Australia and other PAL territories, bearing the Ninja Gaiden label instead of the Shadow Warriors one that was usually used for the series by the time in PAL releases.

 Gameplay

-The game features similar gameplay mechanics to the previous NES Ninja Gaiden games.
+The game features similar gameplay mechanics to the previous Nintendo Entertainment System Ninja Gaiden games.
 Movements, attacks and jumps are performed in the same mood, and special ninja attacks are cast as usually, by pressing Up and Attack simultaneously.
-This version replaced some features from the NES games with new abilities, such as the ability to climb hand-over-hand or cling to walls in the NES games being replaced by the new wall-to-wall jumping ability in the Master System game, similar to the later 2004 Xbox game and later 3D Ninja Gaiden games after that.
+This version replaced some features from the NES games with new abilities, such as the ability to climb hand-over-hand or cling to walls in the NES games being replaced by the new wall-to-wall jumping ability in the Master System game, similar to the later 2004 Xbox game and later 3D entries in the Ninja Gaiden series.

 Plot

 Ryu Hayabusa is a member of the Dragon Ninja clan, who have protected Japan for generations.
 One day he is away from home, he receives a message that the Dragon Village, home of the Dragon clan, has been brutally massacred.
 He rushes home finding that all but one of the village members have been killed.
 The last survivor of the village tells Ryu with his dying breath that the sacred Bushido scroll has been stolen.
 The Bushido is a scroll of power so strong that its owner can control the world.
-As the last Ninja of the Dragon clan, the fate of the world is in its hands.
+As the last Ninja of the Dragon clan, the fate of the world is in his hands.
 He embarks on a trip to regain the Sacred Scroll of Bushido from the hands of the evil Shogun of Darkness and his minions.
-Some of the minions Ryu must he must first take on and defeat are the Sumo Wrestler, Yakuza Oyabun, Tsutenkaku Samurai, Jetpack Soldier, Ice Monster, and the Stone Golem.
+Some of the minions Ryu must first take on and defeat are the Sumo Wrestler, Yakuza Oyabun, Tsutenkaku Samurai, Jetpack Soldier, Ice Monster, and the Stone Golem.

-There are two versions of the game that exist; the first version tells the story through the eyes of Ryu himself, explaining his experiences in great detail and the second version is narrated from an outside source, but some details of the plot are not explained as much.
+There are two versions of the game that exist: the first version tells the story through the eyes of Ryu himself, explaining his experiences in great detail, and the second version is narrated from an outside source, but some details of the plot are not explained as much.
 Furthermore, certain dialogue and names vary between the two versions as well.